ChegTech logo

 The brief

-Why Restaurant Web Design Company is different.
+Why Restaurant sites are different.

-Restaurant website conversion is unique because the conversion event is usually a decision made within 90 seconds on a phone: "can I see the menu, are they open right now, and how do I get a reservation or directions?"
+Restaurant website conversion is unique because the conversion event is usually a fast decision made on a phone: "can I see the menu, are they open right now, and how do I get a reservation or directions?"
 Most restaurant sites fail this test by burying the menu behind a PDF download, using carousels that load slowly, or showing hours that aren't current.
 The fix is brutal simplicity: menu as visible text (not a PDF), hours pulled from a single source of truth that updates automatically, reservation integration as one tap, and directions surfaced above the fold.
 Beyond the mobile basics, the secondary work is photo schema for dishes (which AI assistants surface on "best [cuisine] in [neighborhood]" queries), Google Posts integration for daily specials, and online ordering integration where applicable.

 An inviting restaurant table setting with white plates and glassware beside a window

-What we build
+What I build

-• Menu as visible HTML text, not a PDF
+Menu as visible HTML text, not a PDF

 Menus rendered as on-page HTML so they're indexable, mobile-readable, and surfaceable in search and AI Overview results.
 PDF menus are conversion killers.

-• Hours from a single source of truth
+Hours from a single source of truth

 Hours managed in one place and pushed to the site, GBP, and reservation system simultaneously.
 Outdated hours are the most common restaurant-site failure.

-• Reservation integration
+Reservation integration

 OpenTable, Resy, SevenRooms, or Tock integrated as one-tap booking from the homepage and menu pages.
 Reservation friction is conversion friction.

-• Online ordering integration where relevant
+Online ordering integration where relevant

 Toast, Square Online, ChowNow, or direct-DoorDash integration for restaurants doing takeout/delivery volume.
 Surfaced on the menu page where the intent already lives.

-• Photo schema for signature dishes
+Photo schema for signature dishes

 Real, well-lit photos of menu standouts with proper schema markup.
 AI assistants surface dish photos on "best [cuisine] in [neighborhood]" queries when the schema is right.

-• Google Posts integration for specials
+Google Posts integration for specials

 Daily/weekly specials posted to GBP automatically from the site CMS.
 Posts are an underused conversion lever for restaurants specifically.